georghe-crihan/misc-howto/How AMD Stole Intel’s Future The Untold x86-64 Story.md

 performance, and compatibility with 32-bit applications via Compatibility Mode.

-User mode 32-bit apps could use their same old instruction set and call into the 64-bit kernel through a thin WOW 64 veneer.
+User mode 32-bit apps could use their same old instruction set and call into the 64-bit kernel through a thin WOW64[^WOW64] veneer.
+[^WOW64]: *WOW64* - Microsoft's solution for running 32-bit Windows applications
+"natively" on 64-bit Windows.

 Meanwhile, for native 64-bit processes, you got a cleaned up programming model with the rough edges of 1980's segmentation[^Segmentation] quietly swept away.